CBG vs CBD: Which One Is Better for You?

 Because that’s what: a rarely discussed cannabigerol or CBG compound.
 Like CBD, the effects of CBG are still under study and much less information about CBG is available.
 But as companies continue to develop new methods for marketing CBD to the masses, this less known cannabinoid is a smaller sector of the industry’s focus.

-CBD And CBG: How To Tell The Difference Between Them?
+CBD vs CBG: How To Tell The Difference Between Them?

 Mutter cannabinoid is also referred to as CBG.
 In the early stages of the cannabis plant’s lifetime, cannabigerolic acid (CBGA) is produced.
-The plant will start breaking down and converting CBGA to tetrahydrocannabinolic acid (THCA) and CBDA and cannabic-cannabinolic acid (CBCA) as it matures.
+The plant will start breaking down and converting CBGA to tetrahydrocannabinolic acid (THCA), CBDA, and cannabic-cannabinolic acid (CBCA) as it matures.

 The acid forms of each compound will from then on be converted into the compounds that we know about.
 CBDA transforms into CBD, THCA to THC, and CBCA to CBC.
 As the plant covers CBGA throughout its life cycle, the extraction of CBG from hemp at significant concentrations is challenging, with most hemp plants producing < 1% CBG at harvest time.
 Hemp will have concentrations of CBD from 10% to 16% for comparison.